-The financial statements have been prepared in accordance with International Financial Reporting Standards for Small and Medium-sized Entities ("IFRS for SMEs").
+The financial statements have been prepared in accordance with International Financial Reporting Standards for Small and Medium-sized Entities ("IFRS for SMEs") and comply with Companies Act 2001.

 (b) Basis of measurement

 The financial statements have been prepared under the historical cost basis except where stated otherwise.